-Cutting strips is an easy task but only if you have proper cutting tools: a cutting mat, a rotary cutter with a new blade, a special quilting ruler.
-I also bought special fabric grippers that I placed on the underside of my ruler so the ruler doesn’t slide on fabric.
+Cutting strips is an easy task but only if you have proper cutting tools: a cutting mat, a rotary cutter with a new blade, and a special quilting ruler.
+I also bought special fabric grippers that I placed on the underside of my ruler so the ruler doesn’t slide on the fabric.
 They are really helpful!

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 I wrote an article about rotary cutters: Rotary cutter tips and tricks.
-The conclusion there was that if you have a rotary cutter, a brand name blade is a must.
-In fact in sewing it is very frequent that brand name items are much better than no-name, scissors for example.
+The conclusion there was that if you have a rotary cutter, a brand-name blade is a must.
+In fact, in sewing, it is very frequent that brand-name items are much better than no-name, scissors for example.